p1r8k1ng/sam-portfolio/README.md

 # Sam's Portfolio

 ### Professional Summary
-I am a results-oriented individual passionate about blending creativity with technology to craft innovative computational art solutions.
-With a proactive mindset and strong communication skills, I bring adaptability, collaboration, and a commitment to excellence to every project.
+I am a results-oriented Computer Science graduate looking to expand my professional experience in computational arts.
+With a proactive mindset and strong communication skills, I bring an enthusiastic commitment to excellence in every project.
 My dynamic approach to problem-solving, combined with a keen eye for artistic expression and technical precision, allows me to thrive in diverse, fast-paced environments.
-Confident and skilled at engaging with individuals across all levels, I leverage my commercial insight and ambitious "can-do" attitude to drive impactful results.
-I am excited to contribute to a forward-thinking team dedicated to pushing the boundaries of art and technology.
+I leverage my commercial insight and "can-do" attitude to craft innovative creative solutions.

 ### Work Experience
 #### IT support @ Goldsmiths University
+I have spent last summer working full-time in a fast-paced team environment troubleshooting hardware issues within the university.
+The placement significantly broadened my scope of technical assets, alongside interpersonal skills, such as conflict resolution, leadership, and intern training.

 #### Goldsmiths University ambassador — 2022 to present
-I have actively contributed to various university events and initiatives as a Goldsmiths Ambassador.
-My roles have included administration for graduation events, campus tour training and delivery, student recruitment support, open days participation, and assistance in various Widening Participation programs.
-These experiences have enhanced my communication, organisational, and teamwork skills while fostering a strong sense of university-community engagement.
+I have actively contributed to various university events and initiatives.
+My roles have included administration for graduation events, campus tour delivery, student recruitment support, open days participation, and assistance in various Widening Participation programs.
+These experiences have enhanced my communication, organisational, and teamwork skills while fostering a commitment towards community engagement.

 ### Education
 #### BSc Computer Science – Predicted 1st
 Goldsmiths, University of London | Sept 2022 – Jun 2025

-Year 1: Introduction to Programming, Fundamentals of CS, Front End Web, Problem Solving, Graphics, Numerical Mathematics, Symbolic Mathematics, Programming Project.
-Year 2: Algorithms 1 & 2, Fundamentals of CS, Java for Industry, Extended Java, Dynamic Web Applications.
+First expected.
-Year 3: Term abroad in Hong Kong, Databases and The Web, Final Year Project: Cultural Heritage Data Visualisation.
+Front End Web, Graphics, Dynamic Web Applications.
+Final Year Project: Cultural Heritage Data Visualisation.

 ### Skills
 Technical Skills
-- Software Development: Proficient in designing and implementing software solutions across various domains, with a focus on computational art and interactive applications.
+- Software Development: Proficient in designing and implementing solutions across various domains with a focus on computational art and interactive applications.
-- Web Development: Skilled in creating dynamic and responsive web applications, including front-end (HTML, CSS, JavaScript) and back-end (Node.js, SQL).
+- Web Development: Skilled in creating dynamic and responsive applications, including front-end (HTML, CSS, JavaScript) and back-end (Node.js, SQL).
 - 3D Modelling & Rendering: Expertise in using OpenGL for rendering interactive 3D graphics, including NURBS surfaces and complex transformations.
-- Game Development: Experience building interactive games using Java and OpenGL, focusing on immersive user experiences.
+- Game Development: Building interactive games using Java and OpenGL, focusing on immersive user experiences.
 - Data Visualisation: Familiarity with visualising complex datasets to enhance cultural heritage and storytelling projects.

 Artistic & Analytical Skills